-University Fellowships are University level awards administered by the Graduate College.
+University Fellowships are University level awards administered by the Division of Graduate Studies.
 The previously defined service commitment for the graduate assistantship and the teaching fellowship is assigned by the graduate department and must be beneficial to the student's professional development and growth.
 The University Fellowship and tuition remissions are non-service appointments.